nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [All you need to know to get started with the Kube Scheduler](https://gist.github.com/luisalfonsopreciado/40a0fc2319241d517832affdce2bc1ff)
 - [medium: K8S - Creating a kube-scheduler plugin](https://medium.com/@juliorenner123/k8s-creating-a-kube-scheduler-plugin-8a826c486a1) The k8s scheduler assigns Pods to Nodes.
 Then, the attempt to schedule a pod is split into two phases: the Scheduling and the Binding cycle.
 Learn how you can build a Kube-scheduler plugin from scratch!
 - [faun.pub: Multiple Schedulers in Kubernetes](https://faun.pub/multiple-schedulers-in-kubernetes-a78a7b4fa4b2)

+#### Pod rebalancing and allocations

+- [==community.ops.io: Pod rebalancing and allocations in Kubernetes== 🌟](https://community.ops.io/danielepolencic/pod-rebalancing-and-allocations-in-kubernetes-4kim) **Does Kubernetes rebalance your Pods?
+If there's a node that has more space, does Kubernetes recompute and balance the workloads?**

 ### Kubernetes etcd